rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 The `permissions` block grants `contents: write`.
 Every workflow run gets a temporary token for talking back to GitHub's API, and by default that token is read-only.
 We need write access because later steps create a GitHub Release and upload files to it.
 Without this line, the upload step would fail on us.

-The workflow has two jobs: `build-linux`, which runs inside a Docker container with Qt pre-installed, and `build-desktop`, a matrix () that covers macOS Apple Silicon, macOS Intel, and Windows.
+The workflow has two jobs: `build-linux`, which runs inside a Docker container with Qt pre-installed, and `build-desktop`, a matrix (a blueprint for a job that GitHub instantiates once per entry in a list of values you give it, here one copy for macOS and one for Windows, more on this later) that covers macOS Apple Silicon, macOS Intel, and Windows.
 They run in parallel.
 Nothing about the Linux artifacts depends on the macOS or Windows ones.

 ## The Linux Job: Building Inside a Container

 GitHub's `ubuntu-24.04` runner is a clean Ubuntu virtual machine.
-No Qt, nothing project-specific.
+It doesn't have Qt installed and has nothing project-specific.
 There are two ways to get Qt onto it: install it as a step, or run the job inside a container that already has it.
-We pick the second.
+We pick the second for this Linux job.

 A quick primer if containers are new to you: **Docker** packages an application together with everything it needs (libraries, tools, an entire filesystem) into a single portable unit called an image, and runs it in an isolated environment called a container.
 Instead of installing Qt fresh on a bare Ubuntu machine every single run, we can point at an image that already has Qt built in and start from there.